stzn/TIL/SwiftCodeOrganization/README.md

 Good: Create a stronger separation between the components:
 Not good: More complex and could increase management cost

+# Separating platform-specific and platform-agnostic components

+By separating platform-specific and platform-agnostic components, we can make the app more flexible and maintainable.

+## Reusability of frameworks

+The platform-agnostic components are reusable in multiple platforms.
+Also, if we create an iOS specific framework, we can develop the iOS components without having to run an application, which is faster.
+And we can share them across iOS apps.

+## Build time improvement

+When we change one module, we don't need recompile/retest/redeploy other modules.

+## Test time improvement

+The platform-agnostic framework can run on macOS target.
+This means we can run tests without Host Application(e.g. iOS simulator) and it's faster than with it.

+## Notice: we should run all tests on all supported platforms

+It’s common for components to behave differently in distinct platforms.
+To guarantee the consistency of the behavior of the system on all platforms it’s quite important to run all tests on all supported platforms.

+There's a cost, but we can decrease it by decoupling modules and breaking down them into separate projects.

 # Codebase analysis(Health check)